Measures against coronavirus: A safe concert visit

 Can I have a chat after the concert at de Doelen?

-Please remain seated after the concert until you can leave the hall on the instructions of our ushers.
 You leave the concert hall and de Doelen via a clearly marked one-way route.
 You must leave the Doelen immediately, unfortunately it is not possible to have a chat in de Doelen.